 replaced replaced by

-Completer.completions() in a near future.
+Completer.completions() in the near future.
 Feedback on

 Python 3 only codebase¶

-We remind our Python 2 users that IPython 5 is still compatible with Python 2.7, still maintained and get regular releases.
+We remind our Python 2 users that IPython 5 is still compatible with Python 2.7, still maintained and will get regular releases.
 Using pip 9+, upgrading IPython will automatically upgrade to the latest version compatible with your system.

 If you are on a system using an older version of pip on Python 2, pip may